dimitrov-adrian/ckfinder-watermark-plugin/README.md

 When by some reason image could not be processed or something happen on server side, it is possible to get such message.
 Agenda of codes and meanings:

-> -100  - Missing request arguments.
+> * -100  - Missing request arguments.
-> -11   - Source file is not image.
+> * -11   - Source file is not image.
-> -12   - Source file is image but not supported.
+> * -12   - Source file is image but not supported.
-> -21   - Error while fetching watermark file.
+> * -21   - Error while fetching watermark file.
-> -22   - Watermark file is not supported.
+> * -22   - Watermark file is not supported.
-> -30   - Error while processing watermarked image.
+> * -30   - Error while processing watermarked image.
-> -31   - Error while saving watermarked image file.
+> * -31   - Error while saving watermarked image file.

+## FAQ

+#### Q: How can I add offset
+A: You can't, it is not supported right now, better option is to prepare watermark images with offset on it.